 As the only University based in West Sussex, Chichester emphasises its economic, social and cultural significance to the region.
 It is an accessible, growing University making strong connections with the communities in which it operates.
 An economic impact report was commissioned in July 2021 to identify the contribution of the University to the wider regional community.
-Initial findings suggest that the University of Chichester is 'a significant player in the local economy' generating a total of £165.7m of output in West Sussex in the academic and financial year 2019/20.
+Its findings indicate that the University of Chichester is 'a significant player in the local economy' generating a total of £165.7m of output in West Sussex in the academic and financial year 2019/20.
 This already exceeds the output prediction in the 2015 DTZ Economic Impact Survey.

-The new report also indicates that the University provided a total of 1228 jobs in Chichester and generated a further 576 jobs in the Arun area where the Bognor Regis campus is located.
-The opening of the Creative and Digital Technology building on this campus in 2018/19 contributed directly to regional regeneration when the first cohort of Engineering students graduated in August 2021.
-In addition, the opening of the School of Nursing and Allied Health on the Bishop Otter campus in 2021 will contribute to the post-Covid-19 recovery of the region by offering routes into highly skilled employment in the health sector and addressing critical skills shortages across the region.
+The new report also indicates that the University provided a total of 1,228 jobs in Chichester and generated a further 576 jobs in the Arun area where the Bognor Regis campus is located.
+The opening of the Engineering and Digital Technology Park building on that campus in 2018/19 and the launch of Creative Industries, Engineering and Computing programmes has contributed directly to regional regeneration.
+The first cohort of Engineering students graduated in August 2021.
+In addition, the opening of the School of Nursing and Allied Health on the Bishop Otter campus in 2021 will contribute to the post Covid-19 recovery of the region by offering routes into highly skilled employment in the health sector and addressing critical skills shortages across the region.

-The University received support from the Higher Education Innovation Fund (HEIF) during 2020-21.
-This has been used to stimulate graduate enterprise; the number of graduate start-ups increased from 26 in 2019 to 39 in 2020.
+The University received support from the Higher Education Innovation Fund (HEIF) during 2021-22.
+This has been used to stimulate graduate enterprise.
 Links with regional employers have been strengthened through the University's degree apprenticeship programmes: Rolls-Royce Motor Cars Limited and South West Trains are among the larger companies who have supported degree apprentices in engineering; in addition, public sector links are evident in the successful procurement exercises with several local authorities for Social Work degree apprenticeships.
+The University has continued to provide specialist consultancy services and continuing professional development (CPD) training to local companies.
+It also secured a full Knowledge Transfer Partnership (KTP) with a local company (Fargro) looking at applications of machine learning in the horticultural sector.